-JEP Frequently Asked Questions
+JEP Frequently Asked Questions for Prospective Participants

 The goal of the JEP is to expand legal services to low and moderate-income clients by developing new market-based models of legal service through which lawyers in solo or small practices can sustainably serve clients with moderate incomes.
 The JEP practice models rely in particular on maximizing the use of “unbundling,” technology and fixed fees.
 Newer lawyers with an entrepreneurial streak are provided with essential support and resources to help them develop their practices into self-sustaining businesses.
 While the economics are different than traditional technology and business incubators, the JEP aims to duplicate the innovation and collaborative advances that have come through those programs.

 The participants run their practices out of the collaborative office space located in downtown Chicago at 208 S. Jefferson, Suite 204, just steps away from Union Station.
 The modern loft space includes, in part: